mtnguyenquynh/OOP_Project_flappyBird/README.md

 [Readme](README.md)

 ### Feature:
 **Main Feature:**
 - Use space press/ UP button to control bird speed and height
 - Record score
 - Beautiful universe theme
 - Check when bird collide with pipe

 **Extra feature:**

 - Different type of pipes: normal, hover, moving pipe
 - Sound effects

 **Future feature:**
 - Different bird skins
 - Ranking
 - Boss fighter (after getting over 100 pipes)
 - Different game maps
 ...

-**Discuss challenges in the project:**
+**CHALLENGES:**
 - The point of challenge was that we didn't know where to start, even though we figured out the logic to make the game work very early on.
-Also, putting the classroom theories into practice was a bit confusing for us at first.
+Also, putting the theories into practice was a bit confusing for us at first.

 **Result and Conclusion**
 -  Luckily, we found excellent and detailed references that helped us refine our original idea and add cool features.